Jingshuaibo/Z-diversity/README.md

 # Z-diversity
-R scripts for Z diversity
+R scripts and raw data for Z diversity